zach-delong/git-aliases/README.md

 ## git rib [branch_name]
 ### Example Usage
-`git rib master`
+`git rib main`
 ### Description
 Begins the process of interactive rebasing the current branch against the `branch_name` argument.
-Defaults to `master` if no `branch_name` argument is specified.
+Defaults to `main` if no `branch_name` argument is specified.

 ## show-diff [commit_hash]
 ### Example Usage